HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 - The images will be uploaded in the dashboard to determine the difference between infected and uninftected leaves.

 ## The Rationale to Map the Business Requirements
-### The rationale to map the business requirements to the Data Visualisations and ML Tasks
+### The rationale to map the business requirements to the Data Visualizations and ML Tasks
-The business requirements of Powdery Mildew Detection and a rationale to map them to the Data Visualisations and ML Tasks are provided below.
+The business requirements of Powdery Mildew Detection and a rationale to map them to the Data Visualizations and ML Tasks are provided below.

 - **Business Requirement 1**: Data Visualization
   - I will display the "mean" and "standard deviation" images for infected and uninfected leaves.